Elders Limited: Rural products

 Elders is a significant supplier of farm inputs to primary producers in Australia.
 Products include seeds, fertilizer, agricultural chemicals, animal health products and general rural merchandise.
 The company also supplies professional and technical services to the rural sector via a network of agronomists.

 Agency services

-Elders provides a range of services to assist primary producers with the sale of wool, grain and livestock.
+Elders provides services to assist primary producers with the sale of wool, grain and livestock.
 The company's network of livestock agents and employees operates across Australia, with operations including livestock auctions (both physical and online), and direct sales to feedlots and livestock exporters.

 Elders has historically been one of Australia's largest agents for the sale of greasy wool.
 The company also operates a brokering service for woolgrowers and a grain marketing business.

 Real estate services

 Elders provides real estate services from around 24,981 branches across Australia.
 Rural agency services are primarily involved in the marketing and sale of farms, stations and lifestyle estates.
 Residential real estate services, including agency and property management, operate in major population centres and regional areas through a network of company-owned and franchised offices.
 Elders is also involved in mortgage and water broking.